hientv1999/Dr.ESP32/README.md

 - is strong enough ( indicating that a nearby customer is standing closer than 2 meters from the original user )
 - has correct BLE Address ( a list of BLE Address of each `Dr.ESP32` is already stored in the sketch to identify if that is really from a `Dr.ESP32` or from smartphone, headphones,... and which `Dr.ESP32` it is )

 When the customer checks out, the security guards will ask for his/her email and enter the device number to the database so the server can link the customer's email and the `Dr.ESP32` device number together.
+In the future, this process will be automated by scanning customer member card (such as More Reward card, Air Miles card,..) and scan the NFT of the cart to get the `Dr.ESP32` device number.
 In the future, if one of the past customers is infected, he/she can send the email to the supermarket with his/her virus test result for verification purposes.
 Once a staff reviews his/her email, they will enter the infected email into the database server.
 The server will automatically send an alert email to all people who had close contact with him/her.

 ## Board of Materials